yoyogias/botframework-sdk/specs/manifest/botframework-manifest.md

 `M4800`: Writers SHOULD only include publishing fields applicable to the registry where the manifest is intended to be consumed.
 If the manifest is not intended for consumption within a registry, writers SHOULD NOT include any publishing fields.

-Regsitries accept extended registration data published as extra fields in the manifest root.
+Registries accept extended registration data published as extra fields in the manifest root.

 `M4801`: Registries MAY define zero or more top-level field names with corresponding type and meaning.